mhabib73/NOFLabDemo.github.io/_pages/about.md

 ## Background
 - Currentl Position: Assistant Professor of Electrical Engineering, Florida Institute of Technology, USA
 - 2017: Ph.D. in Electrical and Photonics Engieering at Technical University of Denmark, Denmark
-#- 2012: M.Sc. in Electrical Engineering from Rajshahi University of Engineering and Technology, Bangladesh
-#- 2009: B.Sc. in Electrical and Electronc Engineering from Rajshahi University of Engineering and Technology, Bangladesh

 ---
 ## Latest news